The problem with all the philosophical theories of humor that I have read is that they are

 incongruous, because that is a traditional part of a clown act.

-the face with a pie, that would be incongruous.
-But if it were a sketch on
+in the face with a pie, that would be incongruous.
+But if it were a sketch on Saturday

 When George W. Bush mispronounces a word, that is incongruous, because the